 The Prize is of DKK 5 million (appr.
 EUR 672,000) and consists of a DKK 4,5 million (appr.
 EUR 605,000) research grant and a personal award of DKK 0,5 million (appr.
 EUR 67,000).
 The Foundation will grant an additional DKK 0,5 million for hosting an international symposium within the recipient’s field(s) of research.

 The Foundation welcomes nominations by individual researchers and by research institutions including academic and industrial institutions, and research funding agencies.
-To be evaluated by the Novo Nordisk Prize Committee, nomination must be submitted electronically via the nomination form.
+To be evaluated by the Novo Nordisk Prize Committee, nomination must be submitted electronically.
 The nomination and review processes are confidential.

 - Nominees must demonstrate scientific excellence that has led to a major discovery or breakthrough in understanding of human health and disease, prevention, diagnosis and/or treatment of the disease.